 - ''LITTLE MILTON REMEMBERS'' -

-Mississippi Blues Trail
+The Mississippi Blues Trail

 Copyrights 2010 Mississippi Blues Foundation

-blues and soul music for several decades, was born on the George Bowles plantation about two miles southwest of this site on September 7, 1933.
+LITTLE MILTON CAMPBELL - one of the world’s leading performers of blues and soul music for several decades, was born on the George Bowles plantation about two miles southwest of this site on September 7, 1933.
 Acclaimed as both a singer and guitarist, Campbell

 What Love Will Make You Do.”
-He died in Memphis on August
+He died in Memphis on August 4, 2005.

-“little” in stature or physique about Milton Campbell, whose nickname served only to distinguish him from his father, “Big” Milton Campbell.
+There was nothing “little” in stature or physique about Milton Campbell, whose nickname served only to distinguish him from his father, “Big” Milton Campbell.
 As a vocalist Campbell was equally effective with powerful anthems and soft ballads,

 and as a guitarist he had few peers.
 He was also a savvy businessman who demanded professionalism from his bands and insisted on maintaining a consistent musical identity throughout his long career.
 Campbell produced many of his own records and booked other artists through Camil Productions, a company

 was born near Inverness but spent most of his early childhood with his mother in Magenta in Washington County.
 He built a one-stringed guitar on the side of his home and around

 age twelve he bought his first real guitar via mail order with money he had made by working in the cotton fields.
 He returned sometimes to stay with his father in Inverness and later performed at the town’s top blues venue, the Harlem Club, owned by Wallace Bowles

 (brother of plantation owner George Bowles, Jr.).
 Milton, however, always cited Leland blues bandleader Eddie Cusic as the first to give him experience playing for audiences.
 By his late teens Milton had moved to Greenville, where he performed with local luminaries including Sonny Boy Williamson No. 2, Joe Willie

 Wilkins, and Willie Love.
 He also hosted a radio program there on WGVM.